-Are you a Sailor who is furthering your education?
+Are you a veteran or military member who is furthering your education?
 Then you're probably wishing there were more hours in a day.
 While you can't slow down time, there are things you can do to sharpen your study skills, such as increase reading comprehension, reading speed, and computer knowledge.
 By strengthening these skills, you will get more out of your study time.

 Class notes are important.
 Yet many students don't know how to take them properly.
 Avoid writing down every word, because you will get too far behind and miss out on key points.
 Having your own way of abbreviating words will help you keep up with the instructor.